 Goal setting:

-Setting and working towards goals is made easier with planning.
+Setting and working towards goals is made easier.

 Without planning, we may lack direction and focus, leading to a lack of progress and feelings of stagnation.